Jorgeto0/blog-app/README.md

 - Post model and database schema created with expiration support
 - Tags model and post_tag pivot table created (many-to-many)
 - Comments model created with post and author relationships
+- Post CRUD endpoints implemented with tag enforcement and expiration